gfrmin/blog/content/en/post/hanukkah_of_code/index.md

 [You can find this (first?) year's Hanukkah of Data here](https://hanukkah.bluebird.sh/5783/).

-I only just found out about it, so although one puzzle was released for each day of real-life Chanukah, I could gorge on the first 7 puzzles, meaning there's only one more puzzle left, which will be released in a few hours.
-Each is represented by an ASCII candle in an ASCII world (quite an impressive achievement in its own right).
+I only just found out about it, so although one puzzle was released for each day of real-life Chanukah, I was able to gorge on the first 7 puzzles, needing only to wait for the last puzzle, the solving of which revealed something quite spectacular...
+Each puzzle is represented by an ASCII candle in an ASCII world (quite an impressive achievement in its own right).

-Here's how I solved those first 7 puzzles in R. I'll update with the eighth puzzle later.
-I can also give more details (aka make the code clearer) upon request.
+Here's how I solved all 8 puzzles in R. I can probably also give more details (aka make the code clearer) upon request.

 ```r